-Our Code of Conduct and Anti-Slavery Policy contain specific provisions on human rights, employment rights and anti-slavery practices.
+Our Supplier Code of Conduct, Employee Code of Conduct and Anti-Slavery Policy contain specific provisions on human rights, employment rights and anti-slavery practices.
 Training on these documents is provided to all new starters as part of their induction programme and periodic reminders are sent to all staff as appropriate.

-Our Whistleblowing Policy specifically highlights that issues relating to slavery, servitude, forced and compulsory labour and human trafficking, whether within Workspace or its supply chain, can be reported to our confidential Whistleblowing Hotline.
+Our Whistleblowing Policy specifically highlights that our employees can report issues relating to slavery, servitude, forced and compulsory labour and human trafficking, whether within Workspace or its supply chain, to our confidential Whistleblowing Hotline.
+Our Supplier Code of Conduct also contains details of where Suppliers and their employees can report any concerns of inappropriate conduct, including in relation to modern slavery and human trafficking.